French, German ministers to tackle green subsidies with US

 For now, negotiations are proceeding under the European Commission's leadership, and Habeck believes that he and Le Maire can contribute to finding new solutions.

-"It's a sign that the two biggest economies in Europe -- Germany and France -- are standing together in this," Habeck told reporters in Washington Monday, ahead of the meetings.
+"It's a sign that the two biggest economies in Europe -- Germany and France -- are standing together in this," Habeck told reporters in Washington.

-While he called it a "big success" that the US government was taking action against global warming with the IRA, he added that "the problematic part of it should be solved."
+Habeck added ahead of the talks that the IRA is a welcome development in fighting global warming, but both sides "need to solve some problems."

 The visits come after French President Emmanuel Macron's trip to Washington in December, during which Biden said the IRA was never intended to disadvantage US allies.